WVURAIL/dspira/_posts/2020-08-08-ObserveTools.md

 meta_description: "Build the skills needed for radio astronomy observations.
 Explore the electromagnetic spectrum, Doppler shifts, and celestial coordinates."
 ---

-The ultimate goal of the DSPIRA Astronomy Lessons Module is to give the teachers and students an opportunity to actually make observations in the sky using the DSPIRA Radio Horn Telescope.
-If you are starting from ground zero in this discipline, then they will need to develop some basic tools, whether it is where to look in your hometown skies, to understanding what electromagnetic radiation is and what can we learn from it.
+The DSPIRA Astronomy Lessons Module helps teachers and students make sky observations with the DSPIRA Radio Horn Telescope.
+Beginners need some basic tools first.
+These include finding targets in their local sky, understanding electromagnetic radiation, and learning what it reveals.

 Click here for a complete document of [Teacher's Notes](https://docs.google.com/document/d/1ml9wJJ3wSbEf1A7UIMpiVHuxSqeQe7dbE3UrJ_Wq-hk/edit?usp=sharing) for this whole activity sequence